Validating Bayesian Inference Algorithms with Simulation-Based Calibration: Existing Validation Methods Exploiting the Bayesian Joint Distribution

 will be uniformly distributed provided that the posteriors are absolutely continuous.
-Consequently any deviation from the uniformity of the computed posterior quantiles indicates a failure in the implementation of the analysis.
+Consequently any deviation from the uniformity of the computed posterior CDF values indicates a failure in the implementation of the analysis.

-The authors suggest quantifying the uniformity of a quantile sample by transforming them into $z$-scores with an application of the inverse normal cumulative distribution function.
-The absolute value of the $z$-scores can then be visualized to identify deviations from normality of, and hence uniformity of the quantiles.
+The authors suggest quantifying the uniformity of these CDF values by transforming them into $z$-scores with an application of the inverse normal CDF.
+The absolute value of the $z$-scores can then be visualized to identify deviations from normality of, and hence uniformity of the CDF values.
 At the same time these deviations can be quantified with a $\chi^{2}$ test.

-This procedure works well in certain examples, as demonstrated by \cite{Cook2006-se}, but it can run into problems with algorithms that utilize samples, as the empirical quantiles only asymptotically approach the true quantiles.
-Markov chain Monte Carlo samples present additional challenges when autocorrelations are high and effective sample sizes are low, or when a central limit theorem does not hold at all.
-This makes it difficult to determine whether a deviation from normality is due to pre-asymptotic behavior or biases in the posterior computations.
+This procedure works well in certain examples, as demonstrated by \cite{Cook2006-se}, but it can run into problems with MCMC samples as the empirical CDF values only asymptotically approach the true values.
+Without a central limit theorem and sufficiently small autocorrelations, the estimated quantiles from finite MCMC samples will not follow the uniform distribution assumed in \cite{Cook2006-se}.
+These issues make it difficult to determine whether a deviation from normality is due to pre-asymptotic behavior or biases in the posterior computations.
+In addition the description of the algorithm in \cite{Cook2006-se} is incomplete in that it neglected to mention the continuity correction used for its quantile computation, as implemented in \cite{Cook2006validate}.